 Musk: I am using synthetic musk replacers and not the natural one.
 This is not just an ethical choice (as the musk deer would be killed to obtain the pods), but it would be almost impossible nowadays, as the hunting of those animals is strictly limited by CITES and forbidden in most countries.

 Castoreum and Civet: both ingredients are derived from animal glands.
-Unfortunately their extraction is not cruelty-free, so I am working on replacing these fantastic but unethical ingredients with safe replacers that are not harming animals in forthcoming batches (mid-2021).
+Unfortunately their extraction is not cruelty-free, so I have replaced these fantastic but unethical ingredients with safe replacers that are not harming animals.

 Respecting human beings